 Here are some tips to help you manage your account safely and prevent fraud:

-- Shield your PIN at cash machines
+- Always shield your PIN at cash machines.

-- Try not to use shared computers or tablets to access online banking
+- Try not to use shared computers or tablets to access online banking.

 Moving onto a graduate account